-How small businesses can survive the pandemic through social media
+Small businesses can survive the pandemic with social media

 The Coronavirus pandemic has disrupted the global economy in unprecedented ways.
 Both large Fortune 500 companies and small businesses are feeling the effects of the crisis.
 However, it is becoming clear that small businesses are suffering the most and having a harder time to bounce back.
 Small businesses will need to make changes to their operations and strategy if they want to survive the pandemic.
 One way to do so is make use of social media and various online resources.